under-score/projector/README.md

 ```

 point your administrator browser to http://0.0.0.0/admin.php
-point your display browser on the remote computer with projector to http://[admin]/display.php
+point your display browser on the remote computer with projector attached to http://[admin]/display.php

 ![screenshot](screenshot.jpg "admin")

 the two links top right let the display refresh or go black
-all other media are picked up by the admin script
+all other media will be picked up by the admin script

-note 1: for webrtc the display browser will need some extensions
+note 1: chrome is the best display browser
-note 2: some display browsers will need to start the video manually (first time only)
+note 2: start the video manually (first time) with right click in display browser